Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 # Identity

-By default it will use your cloudflare account as well as a one time pin to authenticate your web portal access.
+By default it will use your Cloudflare account as well as a one time pin to authenticate your web portal access.
 Let's configure secondary IDP through Github but this can apply through any other OAuth provider.

 ![OAuth-List](Images/OAuth-List.png)